TUFF STONE TOWNS

 Overnight in Gyumri.

-DAY 5 • Alaverdi
+DAY 5 • STEAMPUNK CHARM

 In the morning we’ll pay a mandatory visit to the mesmerising Iron Fountain in the outskirt of Gyumri and then set off for a journey across the green Armenian highlands, heading for the quintessentially Soviet mining town of Alaverdi, close to the border with neighbouring Georgia.